 The Designated Safeguarding Lead (DSL) is Mrs G Hooper (Head of School and the Deputy Designated Safeguarding Lead (DSL) is Mr D Gray (Class 3 Teacher).
 The designated person for Children in Care is Mrs G Hooper.

-Please ensure you have read carefully the Aspire Complaints Policy below.
-This document clearly outlines our complaints procedure.
+Please ensure you have read carefully the Aspire Complaints Procedure below.
+This document clearly outlines the appropriate and timely steps.

 Whitemoor Academy is committed to its Public Sector Equality duties and will endeavour to:

 - Eliminate unlawful discrimination, harassment and victimisation and other conduct prohibited by the Act

 - Advance equality of opportunity between all people, regardless of Disability, Sex (gender), Race (ethnicity), Pregnancy and Maternity, Religion and Belief, Sexual Orientation, Transgender, Age or Marriage and Civil Partnership

 - Foster good relations between all people, as above